Hashimoto's thyroiditis: Reducing antibodies

-Selenium, vitamin D, and metformin can reduce thyroid peroxidase antibodies.
-There is preliminary evidence that levothyroxine, aloe vera juice and black cumin seed may reduce thyroid peroxidase antibodies.
-Metformin can reduce thyroglobulin antibodies.
 It is not established that a gluten-free diet can reduce antibodies when there is no comorbid coeliac disease.
 Gluten-free diets have been shown in several studies to reduce antibodies, and in other studies to have no effect, however there were significant confounding issues in these studies, including not ruling out comorbid coeliac disease.
-One study found surgical thyroid removal can substantially reduce anti-thyroid antibody levels, see Surgery considerations, below.
+An effective diet in managing the symptoms and overall improving the well being of patients is an anti-inflammatory plan which aims to decrease the amount of oxidative damage that exists in propagating Hashimoto's.
+This diet includes healthy fatty acids, selenium, anti-oxidant components such as vitamin C an E, and essential nutrients.